sonambhatnagar/inburgering/README.md

 Understanding Dutch society through these resources made the KNM section engaging and manageable.

 ## Oriëntatie Nederlandse Arbeidsmarkt (Orientation to the Dutch Labor Market):
 I was exempt from this component, which was a relief.
-This exemption was based on my previous qualifications and work experience, so I didn't have to prepare for this part.
+This exemption was granted because I am currently employed, so I didn’t need to prepare for this part.